junxit/us-congress-bills-113/metadata.md

 - 2013-02-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 16.
 - 2013-02-25 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S816-817; text as passed Senate: CR S816-817)
 - 2013-02-25 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S816-817; text as passed Senate: CR S816-817)
+- 2013-02-26 — Message on Senate action sent to the House.
+- 2013-02-26 — Received in the House.
+- 2013-02-26 — Referred to the House Committee on Foreign Affairs.